Time series classification with random convolution kernels: pooling operators and input representations matter: Introduction

-As mentioned above, these methods make use of random convolutions to discriminate time series.
-Convolution kernels can be seen as mini-random sequences whose convolution with time series generate activation maps used to extract several synthetic features that are subsequently fed into a simple linear classifier.
-The training phase thus only involves learning the appropriate weights assigned to each feature, which allows these methods to be, at the time this article is written, among the fastest while ensuring very good performance~\cite{middlehurst_bake_2024}.
+Among all these methods, Random convolution kernels based transforms, ROCKET~\cite{dempster2020rocket} and its successors, MiniRocket~\cite{dempster2021minirocket}, MultiRocket~\cite{tan2022multirocket} and HYDRA~\cite{dempster2023hydra} have attracted significant interest in recent years.
+The main idea behind these methods is to use a very large number of random convolution kernels to transform the time series and apply one or more pooling operators to generate a set of synthetic features that are subsequently fed into a simple linear classifier.
+The training phase thus only involves learning the appropriate weights assigned to each feature, which allows these methods to be, at the time this article is written, among the fastest while achieving state-of-the-art accuracy~\cite{middlehurst_bake_2024}.

+However, not all kernels contribute positively to model performance, resulting in unnecessary computational complexity~\cite{salehinejad2022s}.
+Thus, several methods such as {S-ROCKET}~\cite{salehinejad2022s}, {POCKET}~\cite{chen2024pocket} or {Detach-ROCKET}~\cite{uribarri2024detach} have been suggested for pruning the kernels, retaining only those that are most relevant to the problem.\